locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ## Installing MDCB Component with package
 The MDCB component must be able to connect to Redis and MongoDB/PostgreSQL directly from within the Control Plane deployment.
 It does not require access to the Tyk Gateway(s) or Dashboard application.

-The MDCB component will however, by default, expose an RPC service on port 9091, to which the Tyk Data Plane (Worker gateway(s)) data centres will need connectivity.
+The MDCB component will however, by default, expose an RPC service on port 9091, to which the [Tyk Data Plane]({{< ref "tyk-multi-data-centre/mdcb-components.md#data-plane" >}}) data centres, i.e. the worker gateway(s) that serves API traffic, will need connectivity.

 ### Prerequisites
 We will assume that your account manager has provided you with a valid MDCB and Dashboard License and the command to enable you to download the MDCB package.